ChrisMavor/Quiz-4/README.md

 def twoNorm(vector):
     """
-    twoNorm takes a vector as it's argument.
+    Input: A single Vector

-    It then computes the sum of  the squares of each element of the vector.
-    It then returns the square root of this sum.
+    Output: Computes the sum of the squares of each element of the vector and then returns the square root of this sum.
     """
-    # This variable will keep track of the validity of our input.
-    inputStatus = True

-    # This for loop will check each element of the vector to see if it's a number.
+#Check to see if input vector is valid for problem
     for i in range(len(vector)):
         if ((type(vector[i]) != int) and (type(vector[i]) != float) and (type(vector[i]) != complex)):
             inputStatus = False
             print("Invalid Input")
     # If the input is valid the function continues to compute the 2-norm
-    if inputStatus == True:
+        else:
             result = 0
             # This for loop will compute the sum of the squares of the elements of the vector.
             for i in range(len(vector)):
                 result = result + (vector[i]**2)
             result = result**(1/2)
             return result
-    else:
-        return null

 def normalize(vector) :
     """